tommyod/abelian/README.rst

 Classes and methods
 ^^^^^^^^^^^^^^^^^^^^^

+The most important classes are listed below.
+The software contains many other functions and methods not listed.

 * The ``LCA`` class represents elementary LCAs, i.e. R, Z, T = R/Z, Z_n and direct sums of these groups.
    * Fundamental methods: identity LCA, direct sums, equality, isomorphic, element projection, Pontryagin dual.